is-the-bench-arch-safe

 And here’s the deal-breaker: if you don’t get that bar up with your arms fully locked out and the bar not wiggling around, that lift isn’t going to count.

-As you can see, there is no specific rule that establishes that the lifter cannot arch his lower back while performing the bench press.
+As you can see, there’s no specific rule that says you can’t arch your lower back while performing the bench press.

-The USPA (United States Powerlifting Association) welcomes a gentle arch, but advises keeping it real—aim for a natural curve, not an extreme bend as if you’re auditioning for a circus act.
+The USPA (United States Powerlifting Association) welcomes a gentle arch but advises keeping it real—aim for a natural curve, not an extreme bend as if you’re auditioning for a circus act.

-Switching gears to the IPF (International Powerlifting Federation), they also accept the arch.
 However, they have specific guidelines on where the bar should land: it must touch the chest in a precise zone—above the base of the sternum and below the collarbone.
-Fall outside this zone, and you can kiss your record attempt goodbye.

-How to perform Bench Press Arch
+How to Perform the Bench Press Arch

 First up, park yourself on that bench like you own it, feet flat on the ground, and back snug against the bench.